rust-lang/rust/guide.md

 [lower]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_hir/src/nameres/lower.rs#L113-L117
 [loop]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_hir/src/nameres.rs#L186-L196

-And, given all our preparation with ids and position-independent representation, it is satisfying to [test] that typing inside function body does not invalidate name resolution results.
+And, given all our preparation with IDs and a position-independent representation, it is satisfying to [test] that typing inside function body does not invalidate name resolution results.

 [test]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_hir/src/nameres/tests.rs#L376

-An interesting fact about name resolution is that it "erases" all of intermediate paths from the imports: in the end, we know which items are defined and which items are imported in each module, but, if the import was `use foo::bar::baz`, we deliberately forget what modules `foo` and `bar` resolve to.
+An interesting fact about name resolution is that it "erases" all of the intermediate paths from the imports: in the end, we know which items are defined and which items are imported in each module, but, if the import was `use foo::bar::baz`, we deliberately forget what modules `foo` and `bar` resolve to.

-To serve "goto definition" requests on intermediate segments we need this info in IDE.
-Luckily, we need it only for a tiny fraction of imports, so we just ask the module explicitly, "where does `foo::bar` path resolve to?".
+To serve "goto definition" requests on intermediate segments we need this info in the IDE, however.
+Luckily, we need it only for a tiny fraction of imports, so we just ask the module explicitly, "What does the path `foo::bar` resolve to?".
 This is a general pattern: we try to compute the minimal possible amount of information during analysis while allowing IDE to ask for additional specific bits.